 Please Note.
-This course requires you to have completed two other courses first.
-Please only apply if you have completed the following courses:
+This course requires you to have completed another course first.
+Please only apply if you have completed the following course:

 ‘Support Work in Schools and Colleges Level 2’. (click here).
 The units from the ‘Support Work in Schools and Colleges’ course will form part of the ‘Supporting Teaching and Learning in Schools’ course.

 Free if you meet the eligibility criteria (click here for details) and if you complete the course (click here for details of our terms and conditions)

 This course has been designed to provide learners with an understanding of the knowledge and skills needed when working directly with children and young people in school or college environments.

 The programme is ideal for learners who wish to gain the underpinning knowledge and understanding needed to work successfully in a school or college environment.
 It will be particularly valuable to those who currently work in an administrative role and wish to achieve a qualification to support their work.

 You do not need to have any formal qualifications in order to follow this course, but you will need to demonstrate commitment and motivation to work through the specially prepared distance-learning materials.